aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - CloudFormation script: "lz-delegate-firewall-manager-ipam.yaml"
     - StackName: "lz-delegate-firewall-manager-ipam"
     - Parameters:
-        - Set the AdminAccountId parameter to the AWS Control Tower audit account.
+        - Set the DelegatedSecurityAdminAccount parameter to the AWS Control Tower audit account.
         - Set the DelegatedIPAMAdminAccount to the network account.

 ## Post CloudFormation deployment configuration